-Answer: Memory-swap is a changed flag that has no effect unless memory is also set.
-When the container has used up all of the RAM available to it, swap allows it to assign express memory specifications to the disc.
+Answer: Memory-swap is a flag that has no effect unless --memory option is also set.
+When a container has used up all of the RAM available to it, swap allows it to assign express memory specifications to the disc.

 29. Can you monitor Docker in production?

-Answer: Docker has features, including docker stats or docker events, that can be used to track Docker in development.
-Docker stats display the container’s CPU and RAM consumption.
-Docker events include information on what’s going on inside the docker daemon.
+Answer: Docker has certain features, including docker stats or docker events, that can help to track Docker in development.
+Docker stats display the container's CPU and RAM consumption.
+Docker events include information on what's going on inside the docker daemon.

 30. Give some applications of Docker in real life.

-Answer: The several areas where we can use Docker are –
+Answer: There are several instances where we can use Docker, such as:

 - Management of pipelines of codes.